SynaSreng/SynaSreng.github.io/_pages/cv.md

     * Cotton Wool Spots detection using image segmentatin and machine learning (2017-2018)
     * Classification of diabetic retinopathy using machine learning (2017-2018)
     * Grading of diabetic retinopathy using deep learning (2018)
-  * Optic Disc Segmentation and Glaucoma Diagnosis using deep learning on Fundus Images (2019-2020)
+  * Optic Disc Segmentation and Glaucoma Diagnosis using Deep Learning on Fundus Images (2019-2020)
-  * Diagnosis of Multi-class eye diseases classification using ensemble deep learning on Fundus image (2021-present)
+  * Diagnosis of Multi-class Eye diseases classification using Ensemble Deep Learning on Fundus Images (2021-present)
-  * Detection of Infectious Diases on Chest X-rays
+  * Detection of Infectious Diseases on Chest X-rays
     * AI for detection of Tuberculosis, 2019 - Present
-    * COVID-19 detection using Deep learning, 2021-Present
+    * COVID-19 detection using deep learning, 2021-Present

 Skills
 ======